 What if my circumstances change?

-People who reach state pension age from Wednesday 15 May won't be able to apply for pension credit if they have a partner who is still of working age.
+People reaching state pension age from Wednesday 15 May are unable to apply for pension credit if they have a partner who is still of working age.

 There are also some people who could end up losing pension credit they currently claim as a result of the changes.
 This could happen if: